-The Company is a leader in critical care immunotherapy using blood purification technology to treat deadly inflammation in critically-ill and cardiac surgery patients around the world.
+The Company is a leader in the treatment of life-threatening conditions in intensive care and cardiac surgery using blood purification.
 The Company, through its subsidiary CytoSorbents Medical, Inc. (formerly known as CytoSorbents, Inc.), is engaged in the research, development and commercialization of medical devices with its blood purification technology platform which incorporates a proprietary adsorbent, porous polymer technology.
 The Company, through its wholly owned European subsidiary, CytoSorbents Europe GmbH, conducts sales and marketing related operations for the CytoSorb device.
 In March 2016, the Company formed CytoSorbents Switzerland GmbH, a wholly-owned subsidiary of CytoSorbents Europe GmbH.
 This subsidiary, which began operations during the second quarter of 2016, provides marketing and direct sales services in Switzerland.
 In November 2018, the Company formed CytoSorbents Poland Sp. z.o.o., a wholly-owned subsidiary of CytoSorbents Europe GmbH.
 This subsidiary, which began operations during the first quarter of 2019, provides marketing and direct sales services in Poland.
-In the third quarter of 2019, the Company formed CytoSorbents UK Limited, a wholly-owned subsidiary of CytoSorbents Medical, Inc. which is responsible for the management of our clinical trial activities in the United Kingdom.

-CytoSorb, the Company's flagship product, was approved in the European Union ("EU") in March 2011, and is currently being marketed and distributed in sixty-seven countries around the world, as a safe and effective extracorporeal cytokine absorber, designed to reduce the "cytokine storm" that could otherwise cause massive inflammation, organ failure and death in common critical illnesses such as sepsis, burn injury, trauma, lung injury, and pancreatitis.
+In the third quarter of 2019, the Company formed CytoSorbents UK Limited, a wholly-owned subsidiary of CytoSorbents Medical, Inc. which is responsible for the management of the Company's clinical trial activities in the United Kingdom.
+CytoSorb, the Company's flagship product, was approved in the European Union ("EU") in March 2011, and is currently being marketed and distributed in more than 70 countries around the world, as a safe and effective extracorporeal cytokine absorber, designed to reduce the "cytokine storm" or "cytokine release syndrome" seen in critical illnesses that may result in massive inflammation, organ failure and patient death.
 In May 2018, the Company received a label extension for CytoSorb covering use of the device for the removal of bilirubin and myoglobin which allows for the use of the device in the treatment of liver failure and trauma, respectively.
-CytoSorb is also being used during and after cardiac surgery to remove inflammatory mediators, such as cytokines and free hemoglobin, which can lead to post-operative complications, including multiple organ failure.
-In January 2020, CytoSorb received European Union CE Mark label expansion to include the removal of ticagrelor during cardiopulmonary bypass in patients undergoing cardiothoracic surgery.
-In May 2020, CytoSorb also received European Union CE Mark label expansion to include rivaroxaban removal for the same indication.
+CytoSorb is also being used during and after cardiac surgery to remove inflammatory mediators that can lead to post-operative complications, including multiple organ failure.
+In January 2020, CytoSorb received EU CE Mark label expansion to include the removal of ticagrelor during cardiopulmonary bypass in patients undergoing cardiothoracic surgery.
+In May 2020, CytoSorb also received EU CE Mark label expansion to include rivaroxaban removal for the same indication.

-In April 2020, the Company announced that the United States Food and Drug Administration (the "FDA") granted Emergency Use Authorization ("EUA") of CytoSorb for use in critically-ill patients infected with COVID-19.
-Under the EUA, the Company can make CytoSorb available, through commercial sales, to all hospitals in the United States for use in patients, 18 years of age or older, with confirmed COVID-19 infection who are admitted to the intensive care unit (ICU) with confirmed or imminent respiratory failure who have early acute lung injury or acute respiratory distress syndrome (ARDS), severe disease, or life-threatening illness resulting in respiratory failure, septic shock, and/or multiple organ dysfunction or failure.
+In April 2020, CytoSorb received United States Food and Drug Administration ("FDA") Emergency Use Authorization ("EUA") of CytoSorb for use in adult critically-ill COVID-19 patients with imminent or confirmed respiratory failure.
 The CytoSorb device has neither been cleared nor approved for the indication to treat patients with COVID-19 infection.
 The EUA will be effective until a declaration is made that the circumstances justifying the EUA have terminated or until revoked by the FDA.